nearform/nscale-docs/tutorials/3-deploy-larger-application.md

 Clone the Application
 ---------------------
-Lets get started by cloning the repository for a larger application by doing the following:
+Let's get started by cloning the repository for a larger application by doing the following:

 Pull down the code for the sudc-system:
 ```bash